vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 At times, HAs may not be completely insuring the protocol collateral, so SLPs are attracted to provide a system buffer.
 SLPs provide liquidity that enables the protocols to earn additional interest and ensure system solvency.
 In return, they receive a portion of fees generated from agEUR minting/burning and a portion of fees from protocol lending activities.
 They have additional yield potential, as they also earn interest on capital provided by both stablecoin minters and HAs.

-SLPs are instrumental in maintaining agEUR's liquidity and contribute to the overall stability of the stablecoin.
+SLPs are instrumental in maintaining agEUR's system solvency and contribute to the overall stability of the stablecoin.
 In the case of the protocol becoming under-collateralized from insufficient HA positions, the liquidity provided by an SLP ensures 1:1 redeemability.
 Should an SLP choose to remove their liquidity in such circumstances, they would incur a slippage.
+This incentivizes a target system C-ratio.
 The protocol's C-ratio governs the slippage parameter:

 * Above 120% C-ratio, the slippage is zero.
 * Slippage increases with decreasing C-ratio.